elenaamanita/ChryslerCarnage/Readme.md

 ##GUI  Window

 First I created the Canvas by importing the Main menu tiles by title , animated the tiles so every time you want to click a tile they either hover or moving in the space.
-The main scripting for the Panel: using UnityEngine;
+The main scripting for the Panel:
-using UnityEngine.UI;
-using UnityEngine.EventSystems;
-using System.Collections;
-using System.Collections.Generic;

 public class PanelManager : MonoBehaviour {